 September 10, 2022

-Photography and words by Karen Ghostlaw Pomarico
+Photography and story by Karen Ghostlaw Pomarico

 Karen began an exploration in self portraiture and reflectivity over 14 years ago.
 This began as an exploration to find herself, and an investigation into who she was.
 Karen had committed her creative energies over the years to homeschooling her four children through high school, and began to address herself as an individual as the children became more independent in their studies.
 Karen shares with us some of her most recent self portraiture work coming out of the pandemic.
 She has found self portraiture to be a safe and familiar place during the isolating times of the pandemic.
-Karen shares a selection of images that will be included in one of her two large photographic mixed media installations, exhibiting in Paris in November.

 The global pandemic has brought humanity on an unexpected journey.
 Isolation and self contemplation became unavoidable.
 We have searched our souls and lived with our thoughts, and discovered new realities in the midst of the abstraction and surreal environment of the pandemic.
 I saw a future understanding of our individualities and strengths in our independence, moving from the unconscious to the conscious.
 This body of work takes the viewer on a visual excavation, like unearthed sarcophagi, their wiser and enlightened souls emerging.
 I ask the viewer to understand their weaknesses and commit to making them their strengths, weaving together the layers of the past and present, to create a new future.